 Who is Claude Davis?

-The primary author of The Lost Book of Remedies is Claude Davis, a doctor and survival expert.
+The primary author of The Lost Book of Herbal Remedies is Claude Davis, a doctor and survival expert.
 Thanks to decades of experience in the field, Claude Davis has been able to amass a wealth of knowledge about the healing power of nature.
 However, he did not discover natural remedies alone.

 Claude Davis’s family has a deeply rooted background in healing.
 His grandfather served as a doctor in World War II.
 During his time in battle, his grandfather treated injured soldiers with very little resources.